imranture/E4-TimeStamper/README.md

 2. All redistributions in binary form must retain all occurrences of the above copyright notice and web site addresses that are currently in place.

-3. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software to distribute a product, an acknowledgment in the product documentation would be appreciated.
+3. The origin of this application must not be misrepresented; you must not claim that you wrote the original application.
+If you use this application to distribute a product, an acknowledgment in the product documentation would be appreciated.

-4. Modified versions in source or binary form must be plainly marked as such, and must not be misrepresented as being the original software.
+4. Modified versions in source or binary form must be plainly marked as such, and must not be misrepresented as being the original application.

 Except where otherwise noted, all of the documentation and software is copyrighted by Imran Ture.\
-Copyright &copy; 2020 Imran Ture
+Copyright &copy; 2020 - 2025 Imran Ture

 E4 wristband, developed by Empatica, is a medical-grade wearable device that offers real-time physiological data acquisition, enabling researchers to conduct in-depth analysis and visualization.
 Please visit [Empatica](https://www.empatica.com) to learn more.